Bitstamp Review: Is Bitstamp Safe?

 International users, including those from the United States, will face higher fees when making “International Wire” deposits (0.05% fee, minimum $7.5 fee / max $300 fee) and withdrawals (0.09% fee, minimum $15 fee).
 Keep in mind, these are only the fees charged by Bitstamp themselves and your bank may add their own fees.

 Due to the minimum international fees, this problem is particularly rough for users making small deposits and withdrawals.
-For U.S.-based investors looking to save on fees, we’d recommend GDAX or Gemini exchanges.
+For U.S.-based investors looking to save on fees, we’d recommend GDAX.

 Having reviewed Bitstamp, we view it as a safe cryptocurrency exchange that’s a great option for EU investors.
 The exchange can be used to buy and sell Bitcoin, Ethereum, Ripple, Litecoin, and Bitcoin Cash.
 EU users will be met with some of the lowest fees in the industry, whether using a SEPA transfer or credit card.

 For those located elsewhere, we’d explore other options, as you’ll incur higher fees depositing and withdrawing.
-Coinbase is a similarly beginner-friendly option for U.S. based investors, while GDAX and Gemini offer some of the lowest fees.
+Coinbase is a similarly beginner-friendly option for U.S. based investors, while GDAX offers some of the lowest fees.

 Bitstamp Review Rating

 - Community Trust Grade

 - Deposit/Withdrawal Methods